After taking a tumble, you immediately feel pain shooting from your ankle and realize it can’t bear your weight as well.

 - Use Velcro or a fastener at the end to stabilize your wrap.

-Before you go about wrapping a sprained ankle, make sure you have the necessary supplies:
+Before you start wrapping a sprained ankle, make sure you have the necessary supplies.
+You may want to ask someone to help you gather the supplies if you’re having trouble walking.

 - Soap and water (to clean your ankle before wrapping).